 Process Street helps you automate recurring procedures.
 Simply create a process template, then schedule and assign it.
 You can track the progress and get notified when tasks are done.
 You can even setup conditional logic for dynamic checklists that apply if/then logic.
 Plans start at $12.50/month.

-Setting up all the tools your business needs may seem daunting, but it will save you so so so much time in the long run.
+Setting up all the tools your online store needs may seem daunting, but it will save you so so so much time in the long run.
 Worth it.

 About the Author

 Gennifer is the Customer Support and Marketing Manager at ByteStand, where she lives and breathes customer service education while sipping coffee in her pajamas.

 If you’ve put together an e-commerce store and tossed up a few ads, but no one’s buying and you’re not rising through Google’s search results, you need content marketing in your life.read more

 There’s a HUGE learning curve when you’re first setting up an online store.
 You can spend 38 million hours Googling this stuff.
 Or you can ask a magical genie to help you get setup.read more

 Have you ever seen a super sleek, high-end car with a pile of garbage in place of the engine?
 No?
 That’s what a website with great product photos and bad copy is like.read more